 So this is by no means the definitive list.
 It’s up to you to make sure you have absolutely everything covered.

 This is something you probably have had in mind for a long time but without a doubt, it’s important to name your business.

-There are no hard and fast rules when it comes to a business name.
+There are no hard and fast rules regarding a business name.
 Just don’t try to be too clever about it!

 #2 Make sure your certifications are in order

-It’s important to make sure that all your certifications are in place and your CPD/CEC points are up to date to ensure they are valid.
+It’s important to ensure that all your certifications are in place and that your CPD/CEC points are up to date to ensure they are valid.
 While this might seem obvious, it’s easy to lose track of these points and the deadlines when they need to be renewed.